Roberts Tunnel: Operation

 Water enters the Roberts Tunnel through a gated drain at the bottom of Dillon Reservoir, Denver Water’s largest reservoir.
 When operational, the tunnel can deliver more than 480 million gallons of water per day to the Front Range.
 The water emerges at the tunnel’s east portal and flows into the North Fork of the South Platte River, eventually reaching Denver’s treatment and distribution systems.
 The tunnel’s capacity and reliability have made it indispensable to Denver Water’s long-term planning and drought mitigation strategies.
 The infrastructure sustains more than 1.3 million people.

 Aside from transporting water, the Roberts Tunnel also generates electricity for Denver Water.
 At the tunnel’s exit point, on the North Fork river near Grant, a 6-megawatt hydroelectric facility was built.
 Its output is enough to supply the energy demands of 4,500 homes.

 Routine inspection and maintenance of the Roberts Tunnel are conducted every five years.
 During these inspections, the tunnel is drained to allow engineers to drive through its entire length and assess structural integrity.
 Inspection teams look for signs of cracking, shifting, or other anomalies in the concrete lining.
-According to Denver Water officials, the tunnel remains in excellent condition, with no significant defects reported in recent assessments.
+In 2012, Denver Water officials reported that the tunnel remains in "excellent condition", and a 2016 inspection showed no defects.